noboru3a3b/SECD_Scheme8/README.md

 Supported LTO compression algorithms: zlib
 gcc version 15.2.0 (GCC)

-Installing the compiler on Windows 11 is done using w64devkit.
+Installing the compiler on Windows 11 was done using w64devkit.

 ## Example of building and running